Mycrosys/Hachiko/README.md

 -   The full-screen hero image code came originally from the [Love Running Project at Code Institute](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode).
 The same goes for the keyframe animation as well as the footer code.
 However, none of these 3 remain in its original form because they have been modified and styled differently in several aspects to fit the sites need.

+### Content

+-   All content was written by the developer, except for the Descriptions of the Books on media.html, written in quotes and italicized.
+These are from the descriptions of mentioned books and the intellectual property of their respective owners.

+-   The pairings of the colors and fonts comes from [this Blog post](https://www.pagecloud.com/blog/best-google-fonts-pairings).

+### Media

+- The Akita Hero Image comes from <a href="https://pixabay.com/users/maxxxiss-19205165/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5763408">maxxxiss</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5763408">Pixabay</a>.

+- Hachiko's Portrait on index.html comes from an Unknown Author from <a href="https://en.wikipedia.org/wiki/Hachik%C5%8D#/media/File:Hachiko.JPG">Wikipedia</a>.

+- Hachiko Waiting Image on index.html was taken by Isamu Yamamoto.
+It was discovered after 80 years when his family was cleaning the house and then given to the sculptur of the second statue, Takeshi Ando, who shared it with the world.
+The image was taken from the <a href="https://moviepaws.com/2015/11/12/rare-photo-of-legendarily-loyal-japanese-dog-hachiko/">Moviepaws</a> website.

+- One year anniversary of Hachiko's death picture on index.html comes from an Unknown Author from "Showa Day by Day" volume 4, Kodansha Co., 1989.
+The Image was taken from <a href="https://en.wikipedia.org/wiki/Hachik%C5%8D#/media/File:One_anniversary_of_Hachiko_19360308_Scan10038.JPG">Wikipedia</a>.

+- The Cover Image of "Hachiko Waits" by Lesléa Newman comes from <a href="https://www.amazon.co.uk/Hachiko-Waits-Leslea-Newman/dp/0312558066/ref=sr_1_1?keywords=hachiko+waits&qid=1636647742&qsid=257-5039210-9072519&sr=8-1&sres=0312558066%2CB016Q2E9HU%2C1545527962%2CB01FKTE5TW%2CB015X4Q21I%2C1974494845%2CB08HTKBRKT%2CB07Y5GZ8ZZ%2CB0899FY9XP%2CB001TO5G6E%2CB08HTVRZK2%2CB08HTDVKD6%2CB084XQZYVT%2CB08HTDC8XM%2CB01M0HSLCT%2CB004EAIY3M">Amazon</a> and the copyright is believed to belong to its publisher <a href="https://us.macmillan.com/publishers/square-fish-books/">Square Fish Books</a>.

+- The Cover Image of "Hachiko: The True Story of a loyal Dog" by Pamela S. Turner comes from <a href="https://www.amazon.co.uk/Hachiko-True-Story-Loyal-Dog/dp/0547237553/ref=sr_1_2?keywords=hachiko&qid=1636647758&qsid=257-5039210-9072519&sr=8-2&sres=B08WV8HYY2%2C0547237553%2CB00005G2DH%2C0312558066%2CB08HTVRZK2%2CB01B3A1BNU%2CB08HTKBRKT%2CB015QN628E%2C190686196X%2CB07Q57TR85%2C1973380137%2CB00H36AK2W%2CB07VLGD3R2%2CB071RN7MPQ%2CB01CRM9S74%2CB07WYZZXKL&srpt=DOWNLOADABLE_MOVIE">Amazon</a> and the illustration of it was done by Yan Nascimbene.

+- The Movie Trailer of "Hachiko Monogatari" comes from the <a href="https://www.youtube.com/watch?v=d_u1FrfgSwo">HD Retro Trailers Channel on Youtube</a>.
+Copyright belongs to the <a href="https://www.shochiku.co.jp/global/">Shochiku Company</a>.

+- The Movie Trailer of "Hachi - A Dog's Tale" comes from the <a href="https://www.youtube.com/watch?v=Y6U7mAnPtw4&t=1s">Official Sony Pictures Home Entertainment Youtube Channel</a>.
+Copyright belongs to <a href="https://www.sonypictures.com/">Sony Pictures Home Entertainment</a>.

+### Readme

+-   The Basic Structure of the Readme was taken from [Code Institute's Sample Readme](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md).

+### Acknowledgements

+-   My Mentor for continuous helpful feedback.

+-   My Peers in Code Institute's Slack channel for their feedback.